Officials urge 'social distancing'

 Washing hands often will also help.

-If soap and water are not readily available, an alcohol-based hand sanitizer with at least 60% alcohol should be used.
+If soap and water are not readily available, an alcohol-based hand sanitizer with at least 60 percent alcohol should be used.

 Avoid touching eyes, nose and mouth with unwashed hands.